1712n/dn-institute/content/attacks/posts/2021-12-04-Bitmart-Exchange.md

 ## Security Failure Causes

 **Compromised Private Key:** Although the BitMart Exchange has not officially disclosed the cause of their recent security issues, it is highly probable that the private key of the hot wallets was compromised.
-This breach provided unauthorized access to the funds stored within these wallets, resulting in a significant loss of assets.